SebastianLoos/apolloopendriveconverter/README.md

 # Apollo OpenDRIVE Converter
 This is a conversion tool written in Java for converting OSM and Berlin Road Inspection GML data into the Apollo OpenDRIVE format.
+[Apollo](https://github.com/ApolloAuto/apollo) is an open source autonomous driving platform using a derived version of the [OpenDRIVE format](https://www.asam.net/standards/detail/opendrive/).
 Compiled binaries can be found in the release section on the right.
+The JOSM Apollo OpenDRIVE plugin can be found [here](https://github.com/SebastianLoos/apolloopendriveplugin)
 ## Compiling the source code
 If you are using one of compiled release binaries you can skip this section and continue with getting the data for the conversion.
 The source code can either be loaded into an IDE or be compiled via command line.
 The project has the following dependencies: